 Similar scriptural substantiation of the credibility of the copies of the New Testament documents is not available.
-However, since God inspired all scripture (2 Timothy 3:16), it is reasonable to conclude that He did what was necessary to assure the integrity of the New Testament writings.
+However, since God inspired all scripture (2 Timothy 3:16), it is reasonable to conclude that He did what was necessary to assure the integrity of the New Testament writings, as well as the Old Testament writings.
 With specific regard to the copies of the New Testament that we have today, B.B.
 Warfield, on pages 12-13 and 14-15 of Introduction to Textual Criticism, avers,

 [I]f we compare the present state of the New Testament text with that of any other ancient writing, we must . . . declare it to be marvelously correct.
 Such has been the care with which the New Testament has been copied – a care which has doubtless grown out of true reverence for its holy words – such has been the providence of God in preserving for His Church in each and every age a competently exact text of the Scriptures. . . .